Rockies vs. Red Sox Player Props Betting Odds

-Sportsbooks have listed player props for Ryan McMahon and others when the Boston Red Sox host the Colorado Rockies at Fenway Park on Tuesday at 7:10 PM ET.
+Rafael Devers and Ryan McMahon are among the players with prop bets available when the Boston Red Sox and the Colorado Rockies play at Fenway Park on Wednesday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!